 - Why measure gender in human research?

-- A short review of the literature to highlight the scientific support for this measure.
+- A review of the literature to highlight the scientific support for this measure.

 - How to measure gender?
-A brief presentation of a questionnaire developed to measure the gender of individuals.
+A quick introduction to the concept of a composite gender index.

 - Presentation of the tools.